 Can I sell my house if I have equity release?

 This is a concern for a lot of people, once you have actioned an equity release plan will you be able to sell your home at a later date?
-Many normal equity release plans will allow you to move your current mortgage plan to a new property if you do want to sell, however the lender has to agree to it.
+Many normal equity release plans will allow you to move your current house repayments plan to a new property if you do want to sell, however the lender has to agree to it.
 It may hinder the process slightly as equity release providers may not accept the new property you have your eyes on if they think it will be hard to sell, like a retirement home for instance.

 How easy is it to release equity from your property?